 Create a centralised view of your data

 Make your data easier to discover and access.
 Once you’ve identified the various sources of data you hold, you can bring that data together in a single place.
-For example, many organisations opt to build a customer data hub, where information is gathered on everything to do with customers, helping analysts to pull out customer insights.
-For more on creating your company’s data analytics hub, see our next article.
+For example, many organisations opt to build a customer data hub, where information is gathered, helping analysts to pull out customer insights.

 Fire up the dashboard and get analysing